Christopher Szwernicki

-Father Christopher Szwernicki /ʃvɛərnɪtski/ (Kristupas Švernickis; September 8, 1814 – November 26, 1894) was a Polish priest of the Congregation of Marian Fathers.
+Father Christopher Szwernicki /ʃvɛərnɪtski/ (Kristupas Švernickis; September 8, 1814 – November 26, 1894) was a Polish–Lithuanian priest of the Congregation of Marian Fathers.
 In 1849, he was deported to Irkutsk, where he worked until his death as a parish priest of the largest parish in the world (which occupied all of Siberia from the Arctic Ocean to China).
 In 1888 he was dubbed "Apostle of Siberia" by Pope Leo XIII.

 Life

 Christopher Szwernicki was born on September 8, 1814, in the Varnupiai village near Marijampolė to Adam and Katarzyna née Woclawska.
 His birth name was Joseph.
 At age 7, he went to school at Marijampolė, first to grammar school for three years, and then to the middle school run by the Marian Fathers in their monastery.